pombreda/lepl/doc-src/manual/debugging.rst

 =========

 When a parser fails to match some text it can be difficult (slow, frustrating work) to underhand why.
-Fortunately, LEPL includes some features that make life easier.
+Fortunately, Lepl includes some features that make life easier.

 .. note::